What is Regime Detection?

 - ML classifiers (gradient boosting on technical features)

-Regime persistence matters: transition probabilities should show high diagonal values (regimes last weeks to months, not days).
-Overfitting to noisy regime boundaries is the primary practical failure mode.
+Transition probabilities should show high diagonal values (regimes last weeks to months, not days), as overfitting to noisy regime boundaries is a primary practical failure mode.

 How VectorFin Uses This

-The table is populated nightly via the signals_writer Cloud Run Job, which fits an HMM using daily returns, GARCH volatility forecasts, and breadth indicators.
+The signals table is populated weekly via the signals_writer Cloud Run Job, which fits an HMM on the daily return series to label each ticker's market regime.

 Code Example